valeriupredoi/bgcval2/README.md

    - If the job is not run, older jobs are removed from the nightly download after some time.
    - This boolean flag can be set at the top level or for individual jobs.
    - Please set it to false if your job has completed and all relevant has been downloaded.
+ - `strictFileCheck`:
+   - A boolean which when True will raise an error if input model files are missing.
+   - Default is True, set to False to skip this check.
  - `jobs`:
    - A list of jobIDs, and some options on how they will appear in the final report.
    - The options are: